Hero Dogs of 9/11 is a must see documentary.

 Both of Kenn’s dogs have since passed away joining all the Hero Dogs of 9/11 at Rainbow Bridge.

-It’s hard to believe it has been 19 years since the attack on the World Trade Center in New York City.
-Many people lost their lives on that day nineteen years ago and with the help of FEMA – certified canine search specialists at the World trace Center, public knowledge of disaster search dogs was brought to the fore front because of this tragic event.
-It is also people like film maker Kenn Bell who helped bring awareness to the work these amazing canines do to help families bring their loved ones home.
+It’s hard to believe it has been twenty years since the attack on the World Trade Center in New York City.
+Many people lost their lives on that day twenty years ago.
+With the help of FEMA, certified canine search specialists arrived at the World Trade Center.
+It is also people like film maker Kenn Bell who helped bring awareness to the work these amazing canines did to help families bring their loved ones home.
 Kenn’s documentary tells the heroic stories of people who were saved and recovered by the remarkable working dogs at Ground Zero.

-None of us will ever forget that day 19 years ago when terrorist attacked our country.
-In my mind I can still see the sight of the World Trade Center Twin Towers come crashing down after each tower had been hit by two hi-jacked commercial airliners.
-2976 innocent people died on that day 19 years ago this week.
+None of us will ever forget that day twenty years ago when terrorist attacked our country.
+In my mind I can still see the sight of the World Trade Center Twin Towers crashing down to the ground after each tower had been hit by two hi-jacked commercial airliners.
+2976 innocent people died on that day twenty years ago this week.

 Emergency workers came from all over the United States to help with rescue and recovery.
 Among those workers who carefully scoured the ruble of the collapsed buildings was a group of 300 disaster search dogs to help their handlers locate victims of the horrible attack.
-Most of the Hero Dogs of 9/11 have since passed away and gone over Rainbow Bridge but we will never forget their service to our country.
-May all of the dogs Rest in Peace along with all the loved ones who lost their lives on that tragic day 19 years ago.
+All of the Hero Dogs of 9/11 have since passed away but we will never forget their service to our country.

 We will never forget. ~ Christina Lee – Deaf Dogs Rock